What to Look for When Buying Used Miniature Machine Tools

 The larger speed control identifies the DC motor mounted to a 2-piece molded plastic guard that more fully encloses the drive belt.

 Adjustable “zero” handwheels became an option in early 1994.
 A new laser engraver made it possible to engrave the markings rather than roll them in, so red anodizing is used for high visibility of the lines.

 1994—Model 4400/4410 long bed lathe introduced with the distance between centers increased from 8″ to 17″.
 Crosslide table length increased from 4″ to 6″ on 4400 and soon thereafter on 4000 lathes.
 The tailstock base was cut out to allow the spindle to extend further out over the table.
 New CNC factory milling equipment improves the accuracy of machines even further with no significant increase in price.

 The long bed lathe was introduced in 1994, more than doubling the length of parts that could be turned between centers on the lathe.
 However, the main reason for its introduction was to provide more working space for larger chucks and longer drill bits while still being able to hold a relatively large part.
 Note also the new tailstock with a cutout base for a longer extension over the table.

 1994—Model 5400 deluxe mill introduced with 12″ base and luxury options included

 1997-1998—Mill Y-axis anti-backlash nut lock was changed from a pointer-style lock to a star gear-style lock.
 (The two systems are not interchangeable because the newer system required that the mounting hole be drilled closer to the leadscrew.)

 1998—Digital readout introduced as an option for all machines

 Digital readouts help eliminate math errors, particularly when dialing in longer dimensions.
 No more counting handwheel revolutions.

 1999—Model 2000 8-direction mill introduced.
 It features a design based on the movements of the old shop favorite…the Bridgeport® mill.
-In addition to X, Y, and Z movement and headstock rotation found on the 5000 and 5400 models, the 2000 also offers ram in/out, ram side/side pivot, column in/out pivot, and column side/side swing.
+In addition to X, Y, and Z movement and headstock rotation found on the 5000 and 5400 models, the 2000 model also offers a ram in/out, ram side/side pivot, a column in/out pivot, and column side/side swing.